 Getting your first driver's licence is exciting!
 (Okay, maybe not the test-taking part.)
 We're here to help you succeed with tips, quizzes, apps, and more.

-graduated licensing (GLP), you'll learn the skills and attitudes that will help you become a safe and confident driver.
+By going through graduated licensing (GLP), you'll learn the skills and attitudes that will help you become a safe and confident driver.
 You'll ease into driving in a less risky way—first with a qualified supervisor, then on your own.

 To get through GLP, you'll have to pass three tests—one multiple choice test, then two road tests.
 If you drive safely, it'll take about three years from start to end.
 That means lots of time to study, practice, and take driver training to develop your knowledge and skills.